The Environmental Quality Challenge in Transportation

 What is CASPR technology?

 Yes.
-CASPR Transit produces extremely low levels of hydrogen peroxide, typically between 0.01 and 0.04 parts per million, which is well below OSHA and CARB safety limits for occupied spaces.
+CASPR Transit produces extremely low levels of gaseous hydrogen peroxide, typically between 0.01 and 0.04 parts per million, which is well below OSHA and CARB safety limits for occupied spaces.
 The system operates safely while passengers, drivers, and crew are present.

 CASPR Transit systems require minimal maintenance.
 The NC2I cell and bulb typically need replacement approximately every 18–24 months depending on operating conditions, and the system does not require chemical refills or filter replacements.